Ferrangelo/finguard/README.md

 # Finguard

 A personal finance tracker with an interactive web dashboard.
-Track expenses, cashflow, investments, liquidity, and net worth — all stored locally as Parquet files with zero cloud dependencies.
+Track expenses, cashflow, investments, liquidity, and net worth.
+All stored locally as Parquet files with zero cloud dependencies.

-It follows the scheme of the old [Mr Rip spreadsheets](), which I used to track expenses in the past.
-I built this tool because I have little familiarity with spreadsheets and don't like complex nested formulas hidden in cells and displayed in one bar.
-Here the same job is done with simple operations on dataframes instead.
+It follows a scheme similar to the old [Mr Rip spreadsheets](https://retireinprogress.com/how-i-track-my-finances-using-spreadsheets-part-1-why-and-what/).

 Everything uses [Polars](https://pola.rs/) for data processing and Parquet for storage, simply because I am familiar with both.